pavelerokhin/sparql/README.md

 - implicit vs. explicit siblings of italian politicians as `politicians_implicit_siblings.txt`.
 By implicit sibling I mean a subject that has the same parent, but it is not explicitely represented on Wiki.
 I compare lists of implicit and explicit siblings,
 - `politicians_subclasses.txt` the SPARQL statement queries for items that have a "subclass of" relationship (direct or indirect) with the occupation or profession represented by wd:Q82955 (politician).
 In other words, it retrieves all the items that are either instances of Q82955 or instances of its subclasses based on the "subclass of" relationships defined in Wikidata,
 - we can use BIND function for better query reading `bind_for_better_reading.txt` [source](https://en.wikibooks.org/wiki/SPARQL/Expressions_and_Functions#:~:text=For%20example%2C%20a%20query%20that%20finds%20all%20female%20priests),
-- `railways_lists.txt`, studying IN clause, displayin railway stations in London and Paris;
+- `railways_lists.txt`, studying IN clause, displayin railway stations in London and Paris,
+- `regex.txt` using regex withing th query;

 Jupyter `notebooks`